thornoe/GreenGDP/index.md

 For **streams**, the most long-lasting biological indicator for water quality is the Danish index for benthic macroinvertebrates in streams (DVFI) which divides

-quality assessment of

-### Assigning monitoring stations to water bodies

-Multiple observations within a year

 ## Ecological status by year

-The current water body plan (VP2) covers 17933 km of streams, of which streams representing 16444 km (91%) have been observed at least once.
+The current water body plan (VP2) covers 17933 km of streams, of which streams representing 16444 km (91%) have been assessed at least once.
+On average streams representing 4413 km (24%) are assessed each year.

 <table border="1" class="dataframe">
   <thead>